m3-learning/PLD_Workflow/README.md

       window = PLD_Form(version="plume")
       window.show()
       app.exec_()

-## metrics_functions.py:
+  3>.
+Waiting time depends on how many videos are selected.

+4).
+After finishing all recording and converting all videos, click "Save Parameters", and "Save to HDF5 and Upload".
+It may take a longer time to finish.

+## 4. Addition instruction for camera position calibration:

+1).
+Open Software "HPV-X" on desktop

+2).
+Click the "Live" button and increase "EXPOSE" to 10,000,000ns to align the camera focus between the target and substrate holder.

+3).
+Decrease the "EXPOSE" to 2,000,000ns and Click "REC" to start recording before ablation.

+#PlumeEvaluation README:

-  Used to plot metrics of plumes for plume dynamic analysis.
+Used to plot metrics of plumes for dynamic plume analysis.

-  Usage:
+Usage in python:

   0. Import functions: